malinsundberg/Raincast-Weather/README.md

 # Raincast-Weather

-This is a demo app for UI testing.
+This is a simple weather app to demo UI testing.